MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/advanced-spam-filtering-asf-options.md

 # Advanced Spam Filter settings in Office 365

 > [!NOTE]
 > ASF settings that are currently available in anti-spam policies are in the process of being deprecated.
-We recommend that you turn off all ASF settings in any of your anti-spam policies.
+We recommend that you don't use these settings in anti-spam policies.
 The functionality of these ASF settings is being incorporated into other parts of the filtering stack.
 For more information, see [EOP anti-spam policy settings](recommended-settings-for-eop-and-office365-atp.md#eop-anti-spam-policy-settings).

-The Advanced Spam Filter (ASF) settings in anti-spam policies (also known as spam filter policies or content filter policies) allow admins to mark messages that contain specific message properties as spam.
-ASF targets messages that contain these properties because they're commonly found in spam.
+The Advanced Spam Filter (ASF) settings in anti-spam policies (also known as spam filter policies or content filter policies) allow admins to mark messages as spam based on specific message properties.
+ASF specifically targets these properties because they're commonly found in spam.
 Depending on the property, ASF detections will either mark the message as **Spam** or **High confidence spam**.

 > [!NOTE]
 > Enabling one or more of the ASF settings is an aggressive approach to spam filtering.
 You can't report messages that are filtered by ASF as false positives.
 You can identify messages that were filtered by ASF by: <ul><li>Periodic end-user spam quarantine notifications.</li><li>The presence of filtered messages in quarantine.</li><li>The specific `X-CustomSpam:` X-header fields that are added to messages as described in this topic.</li></ul>